Uzbek leader holds early election to extend rule

 Mirziyoyev, 65, has brought Uzbekistan out of near-isolation since taking power in 2016 after the death of autocrat Islam Karimov, who had ruled since the Soviet era and kept the country closed to much of the world.

+"We voted for Mirziyoyev.
+He is doing well," said Said Ismailov, 53, who walked out of a polling station with his wife.

+"Things are moving in the right direction under his leadership.
+We want him to continue his efforts to change our lives for better."

 Foreign trade has been opened, foreign exchange controls have been lifted, and the political system has been liberalised somewhat.
-However there are still no strong opposition parties or politicians in the country, which has never held an election viewed as competitive by international monitors.
+However, there are still no strong opposition parties or politicians in the country, which has never held an election viewed as competitive by international monitors.

+"I didn't go to vote and I am busy with my kids," said a mother of two children who walked with them in a park in Tashkent and declined to give her name.
+"I know who is going to win and I don't even know who the other candidates are."

 Mirziyoyev lifted a two-term limit to his presidency by holding a referendum in April on constitutional amendments that reset his term count and extended future presidential terms to seven years from five.